Burgundy800020/gmail_events/README.md

 - **Automatic Event Extraction:** Uses OpenAI's GPT models to understand and extract event details (title, date, time, location, items to bring) from your emails.
 - **Gmail Integration:** Securely connects to your Gmail account using OAuth2.
-- **Structured Output:** Saves events in a machine-readable format (JSONL) for easy import into calendars or other tools.
+- **Structured Output:** Saves events in a jsonl format for easy import into calendars or other tools.
 - **API Server:** Built-in FastAPI server for real-time event access and integration.
 - **Database Support:** Stores events in a PostgreSQL database for persistence and querying.
 - **Customizable & Extensible:** Easily adapt polling intervals, output formats, and more.